javacl/live-location/README.md

 # Live location
-This is a test project to send live location with WebSocket in foreground service.
+A sample project to send live location with WebSocket in foreground service.